-It has been agreed that the CSP governance structure for 2019-20 will not have specific working groups for mental health or substance misuse.
+It has been agreed that the CSP governance structure for 2020/21 will not have specific working groups for mental health or substance misuse, although consideration is being given to reintroducing the substance misuse forum.

 For mental health it was agreed that there were already strategic and operational meetings which focus on this area of work and therefore the creation of a group for the SMP was unnecessary.
 The weekly Community Safety and Vulnerability Group (CSVG) provides an opportunity to help the most vulnerable and to gather grass roots intelligence that help partners to understand any growing trends.
-In the absence of a specific subgroup it was agreed that the terms of reference for the CSVG would be reviewed to maximise its effectiveness.
-And that consideration would be given to the possibility of introducing a new strategic group to oversee the governance of this operational group and potentially the relevant action plan.
+In the absence of a specific subgroup the terms of reference for the CSVG have been reviewed to maximise its effectiveness.

-For substance misuse it was also agreed that whilst this is an area of concern that requires its status as a priority theme, it was not necessary to have a specific subgroup as many of the actions identified can be delivered through specific teams within the partnership.
-As substance misuse is often an underlying factor in the concerns raised by the other subgroups, such as 'Keeping children and young people safe', where substance misuse is identified as a particular area of concern, the work of those sub groups will also include actions for the substance misuse theme.
+During the first two years of this plan it was felt that the substance misuse did not require a specific sub-group.
+As our partnership develops with KCC Public Health, Change Grow Live and other partners, conversations have started around reintroducing a new partnership meeting.
+With substance misuse often an underlying factor in the concerns raised by the other subgroups, such as 'Keeping children and young people safe', where substance misuse is identified as a particular area of concern, the work of those sub groups will also include actions for the substance misuse theme and will be developed into conversations in any new group as it emerges.